-Like Sisyphus’s incessant attempts to roll a rock to the top of a mountain, any search for “The Best CMS" is doomed.
+Like Sisyphus’s incessant attempts to roll a rock to the top of a mountain, any search for "the best CMS" is doomed.

-The truth is there are thousands of content management systems on the market and each has their own strengths depending on the business purpose and use case.
-For example, let’s say you’re comparing HubSpot, WordPress, Joomla, and Drupal.
-After some research, you’ll find that HubSpot is better suited for enterprise-level sites, WordPress for blogs, Joomla for membership sites, and Drupal for high-traffic traffic sites that have lots of data.
+Let’s say you’re comparing CMS Hub, WordPress, Joomla, and Drupal, for example.
+After some research, you’ll find that CMS Hub is better suited for enterprise-level sites, WordPress for blogs, Joomla for membership sites, and Drupal for high-traffic sites that have lots of data.

 Ease of Use